FunHouse (pinball): Reception

-In an article for The Flipside Rudy was found to be funny, and the shots varied, but was criticized for "one specific way to earn big scores".
+A review for The Flipside stated that Rudy was funny, and that the shots of the machine are varied and interesting.
+The reviewer also criticized FunHouse for having "one specific way to earn big scores".

+Pinball Trader found the music, sounds and speech to be "well done", with the comical style appropriate for them.
+The game was found to have good game rules, and some hard shots, rating it at 7/10.

 Legacy

 The 1993 Williams pinball table Twilight Zone includes music and quotes from the game as part of its "Fast Lock" mode, and a different quote as a hidden surprise in its "Clock Chaos" mode.

 The 1994 Williams pinball table Red & Ted's Road Show includes two animating heads which work similarly to Rudy.

 Digital versions

-Amtex, who had released Eight Ball Deluxe Pinball in 1993, planned to release a version of FunHouse, but it was never completed.
+Amtex, who had released Eight Ball Deluxe in 1993, planned to release a version of FunHouse, but it was never completed.

 The table was included in the arcade game cabinet UltraPin in 2006.

 The table is included in Pinball Hall of Fame: The Williams Collection on several systems between 2008 and 2011.
 FunHouse was released by the same developer for the first season of The Pinball Arcade in 2013, and it was available until June 30, 2018, when all Williams tables were removed due to licensing issues.

 Zen Studios released the table as part of Williams volume 6 on October 20, 2020 for Pinball FX3.
 A remastered version released for Pinball FX on June 30, 2022.